panda666-888/vuls/belkin/f9k1015/formPPTPSetup.md

 type: Stack Overflow
 ### Vulnerability Description
 Belkin F9K1015 1.00.10 router has a serious buffer overflow vulnerability.
-This vulnerability can be triggered through the route /goform/formL2TPSetup.
+This vulnerability can be triggered through the route /goform/formPPTPSetup.
 ### Vulnerability Details
-In the `formL2TPSetup` function, the value of the `L2TPUserName` parameter is obtained via a post request, and the variable is passed to the `strcat` function without any length check, which may overflow the stack-based buffer `_script_document_1`.
+In the `formPPTPSetup` function, the value of the `pptpUserName` parameter is obtained via a post request, and the variable is passed to the `strcat` function without any length check, which may overflow the stack-based buffer `_script_document_1`.

 ![](images/7.png)